mellsca/mellsca/README.md

 # Hello <3
 My name is Mell Campos, I'm currently a student at AMF who's very interested in UX/UI, front-end development, customer service and data-related tech.
-I'm on my fifth semester of the Information Systems course, and I'm very exited about the tech area.
+I'm on my fifth semester of the Information Systems course, and I'm very exited about creative solutions and active learning.

 ## Experience and Tools <3